ultraleap/UnityPlugin/README.md

 5. Open a Pull Request

 ## License
-Use of Ultraleap's Unity Plugin is subject to the Apache V2 License Agreement.
+Use of Ultraleap's Unity Plugin is subject to the [Apache V2 License Agreement][apache].

 ## Contact
 User Support: support@ultraleap.com